googleapis/nodejs-dialogflow/README.md

 > Node.js idiomatic client for [Dialogflow][product-docs].

 [Google Cloud Dialogflow](https://cloud.google.com/docs/dialogflow/)  is an enterprise-grade NLU platform that makes it easy for developers to design and integrate conversational user interfaces into mobile apps, web applications, devices, and bots.
+This is for Dialogflow's v2 API only.
+For v1 please use Dialogflow's v1 SDK located here: https://github.com/dialogflow/dialogflow-nodejs-client

 * [Dialogflow Node.js Client API Reference][client-docs]